Being a digital marketer can be lonely…

 How could I not mention Craig Campbell?
-He’s a digital marketing expert from Glasgow, who uses Twitter to share his thoughts about the latest in SEO, what it’s really like to be an SEO Consultant and the industry events he’s speaking at.
-Craig takes the time to help young digital marketers via Twitter and has helped me out by answering many of my questions in the past!
+He’s a digital marketer from Glasgow, who uses Twitter to share his thoughts about the latest in SEO, what it’s really like to be an SEO Consultant and the industry events he’s speaking at.
+Craig takes the time to help young digital marketers via Twitter and has helped me out by answering many of my questions in the past.

 Dan is a Freelance Consultant specialising in eCommerce, analytics, UX and customer experience but is also an avid photographer!
 Whilst I don’t know Dan personally, I’ve come to recognise his name and Twitter profile as he’s always in my feed.
 His knowledge covers so many topics and he regularly joins in with Twitter-based digital marketing discussions.

 You might be working alone, but you shouldn’t feel alone!
-I hope this post has given you some ideas, inspiration and useful tips to help you feel like you are part of this all-inclusive, international industry.
+I hope this post has given you some ideas, inspiration and useful tips to help you feel like you are part of this all-inclusive, international team of digital marketers.

 You can find me on Twitter: @Emmaaa_95 and if you want to share your own favourite Digital Marketers to follow on Twitter, feel free to get in touch!